DiabeloDev/IPMasker/README.md

 ## How to Use

 -   **From the Popup**: Click the IP Masker icon in your toolbar to access the main toggles.
 You can quickly enable or disable the extension from here.
--   **From the Settings Page**: Click the "Settings & Whitelist" button in the popup to open the full settings page.
+-   **From the Settings Page**: Click the "Settings" button in the popup to open the full settings page.
 Here you can manage your whitelist and custom IP rules.